On average, your neighbors pay $109 a month.See Your Rates

 From Johnny Cash to Maya Angelou to Sam Walton, Arkansas has certainly produced some greats.
-But, you don’t want to walk the line when extreme weather makes finding the right homeowners insurance in The Natural State a bit risky.
+But, don’t walk the line when extreme weather makes finding the right homeowners insurance in The Natural State risky.

-Arkansas’s average home insurance rates are slightly high compared to the rest of the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average home insurance premium in the state of Arkansas was $1,252, slightly higher than the national average of $1,132.
+How much is home insurance in Arkansas?
+Homeowners insurance rates in Arkansas are slightly high compared to the rest of the US.
+The average home insurance premium in the state of Arkansas is $1,312.
+That's just slightly higher than the national average of $1,173.
 There are 13 states with higher average home insurance rates than Arkansas.

 Choosing a homeowners insurance company in Arkansas should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
-The key to finding the best rates is to get a home insurance quote comparison in Arkansas
+The key to finding the best rates is to compare home insurance quotes in Arkansas

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Arkansas.
 Out of the 8,339 Arkansas homeowners that used QuoteWizard to request insurance quotes last year, 747 had no home insurance.